StateFarm-STEM/pyinthesky/lesson5/README.md

 [SD Card Module with Arduino: How to Read/Write Data](https://create.arduino.cc/projecthub/electropeak/sd-card-module-with-arduino-how-to-read-write-data-37f390)
 ### Wiring
 - Here is a wiring chart
-- **Unplug the Ardiuno from the computer before doing this**
+- **Unplug the Arduino from the computer before doing this**

-Pin on SD card reader | Pin on Ardiuno
+Pin on SD card reader | Pin on Arduino
 ------ | ------
 GND   | GND
 VCC   | 5V